aprescott/tenuki/README.md

 The go board interface is intended to be a robust, functional component that can be embedded in a web page.
 By using the JavaScript API you could then build your own custom controls for undo/pass/etc.

-Features:
+The game engine supports playing an entire game and has various features and configuration settings:

-  * Simple ko and superko.
+  * Both Simple ko and superko rules.
-  * Pass.
-  * Undo.
   * Handicap stones, with or without free placement.
   * End-game functionality: dead stone marking and scoring.
   * Different scoring rules: territory, area, equivalence (with pass stones).
   * Komi.
   * Seki detection for territory scoring rules.

-  * Support for playing against a server.
-  * For the visual interface:
+The board UI also has its own features:

-    - Built-in mobile support for touch devices and small screens.
+  * A responsive UI for comfortably playing on touch devices and small screens.
-    - Automatic board resizing and responsiveness.
+  * Automatic board resizing to fit the layout.
+  * Ko point markers.
-    - Optional coordinate markers for points A19 through T1.
+  * Optional coordinate markers for points A19 through T1.
-    - Optional fuzzy stone placement with collision movement animations.
+  * Optional fuzzy stone placement with collision movement animations.

 # Live examples